Boost your digital skills

 How to use it

-Below you'll find a Prototyping Worksheet with all of the steps you need to get started with your testing.
+Above you'll find a Prototyping Worksheet with all of the steps you need to get started with your testing.
 Simply make a copy of the worksheet, and you're ready to go.

-1. Decide what to prototype
+How to prototype 1.
+Decide what to prototype

 • Decide on the idea/s you need to test.